 5. Nursing Shawl

-If you will be nursing, and plan to take your baby everywhere with you, then you will find this nursing shawl incredibly useful I cannot live without mine, and use it everywhere.
+If you plan to take your baby everywhere with you, then you will find this nursing shawl incredibly useful.
+I cannot live without mine, and use it everywhere.

 6. Nipple Cream